 Jay Lake June 6, 1964-June 1, 2014

-Today marks the second anniversary of that great loss we all felt when Jay Lake took his long journey home.
+Today marks the fourth anniversary of that great loss we all felt when Jay Lake took his long journey home.
 Many things have changed.
 Many have remained the same, but we are still here.
-We still miss our friend and that spectacular light illuminated our lives, the one that dimmed at the moment of his passing.
+We still miss our friend and that spectacular that light illuminated our lives, the one that dimmed at the moment of his passing.
 Today we want to remember our friend and the wisdom, the joy and humor he left behind.

 We knew this day would come.
 He’d been preparing us for years.
 There were those posts Jay made on his blog that had us worried, that had us thinking of the inevitable.
 He was honest about his struggle, sometimes brutally so.
 Cancer isn’t pretty.
 It isn’t polite.
 It touches us all and Jay knew that.
 He knew and he documented his fight.
 So, we shouldn’t be surprised, should we?
 But when death comes, even the expected death, it always comes too quickly.
 It’s always surprising.
 It’s always sudden, even when it’s not.

 I was not a close, long-time friend.
 I was not someone held in Jay’s quiet confidence.
 I was just a fan, a fellow writer who admired him.
 How could I not?
 How could anyone who watched him tackle the cancer monster and still do what he could to be a productive writer not instantly love him?
 That’s the thing; Jay didn’t let cancer slow him down and he didn’t stop doing what he loved.
 He had stories to tell.
 He had a job to do and to me, some random fan who wanted to learn, who wanted to listen, he was kind and good and supportive.